craaschelectric/TeensyPedalMIDI/README.md

 # TeensyPedalMIDI
-Using Teensy 3.6/4.1 to scan an organ pedalboard and generate MIDI messages
+Using Teensy 3.6/4.1 to scan an organ pedalboard and generate MIDI messages.

+See code for comments.